F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_real_virtual.rst

 where,

 *   p PORTMASK: A hexadecimal bitmask of the ports to configure

+*   P: Optional, set all ports to promiscuous mode so that packets are accepted regardless of the MAC destination address.
+    Without this option, only packets with the MAC destination address set to the Ethernet address of the port are accepted.

 *   q NQ: A number of queues (=ports) per lcore (default is 1)